-I married the love of my life, and just celebrated 35 years together.
-We raised our two children in a small farm town nestled between the lakes and open prairie in west central Minnesota.
+I married the love of my life, and have celebrated 41 years together.
+We raised our two children in a small farm town nestled between the lakes and open prairie in West Central Minnesota.

-At the age of twenty, deep in a hard-core drug life-style, I was introduced to the transforming power of Jesus Christ, and deer hunting.
-Both influenced my life in a great way.
-I have followed my faith into a lifetime of youth, pastoral, music, and rural ministry in the upper mid-west and Canada.
-In my hunting journey, I progressed from a party hunter, to a still hunter, and now enjoy the solitude of the solo chase with my bow from eye level as a ground hunter, using natural cover for the majority of my Whitetail pursuits.
+At the age of twenty, deep in a hard-core drug lifestyle, I was introduced to the transforming power of Jesus Christ and deer hunting in a small Northern Minnesota community and both influenced my life in a great way.
+I have followed my faith into a lifetime of youth, pastoral, music, and outreach ministry in rural communities and among my First Nations friends in the upper mid-west and Canada.
+In my hunting journey, I progressed from a public land party hunter, private family land stand hunter, to a still-hunter harvesting deer on the ground with my rifle.
+Now I enjoy the solitude of bow hunting from eye level, and elevated mobile hunting, in the big woods of my home state.

 I am a sign painter by trade, and employ old school hand lettering and sign art techniques.
-I perform original music on my guitar, and keep fit through the Korean martial art of Taekwondo.
-I completed a life-long dream of teaching and graduated from the Minnesota State University of Moorhead’s English department with a degree in Communication Arts and Literature in the spring of 2020.
-I will be teaching 7th through 12th grade language arts in a nearby farm community this upcoming fall.
+I perform original music on my guitar, and keep fit through the Korean martial art of Taekwondo, weight lifting, hiking, deer scouting, and off-trail cross country skiing.
+I completed a life-long dream of becoming a teacher and graduated from the Minnesota State University of Moorhead’s English department with a degree in Communication Arts and Literature in the spring of 2020.
+I currently instruct the craft of writing and strive to instill a love for reading in the Freshman and Sophomore Language Arts classes of the Lake Park Audubon High School.

-In my first High School creative writing class I discovered the enjoyment and satisfaction of putting pen to paper.
-Now, years later, I am privileged to be moving my career into the field of writing and literature.
+In my first 10th Grade creative writing class as a teen in Detroit Lakes, MN., I discovered the enjoyment and satisfaction of putting pen to paper.
+Now, years later, I am privileged to work in the field of writing and literature.

 God bless ya,